itzzjb/gh-actions-events/README.md

 For example, pull_request event has multiple variations like opened, edited, closed, etc.

-Event filters allows you to specify the conditions that must be met for the workflow to run
+Event filters allows you to specify the conditions that must be met for the workflow to run (branches, paths, branches-ignore, paths-ignore)

 For example, we can specify the branch name in the event filter to trigger the workflow only when the push is made to the main branch